 Brush or spray it on for best results.

-How long should paint dry before applying polycrylic?
+How long should the paint dry before applying polycrylic?

 It depends on the humidity levels and temperatures.
 Most paint dries in about 2 hours.
 Allow more time on humid days.

 Polycrylic needs to dry for several hours between coats.